lhurkova/Publication_search/README.md

 The application uses baseline set of PubMed citation records in XML format available at [PubMed website](https://pubmed.ncbi.nlm.nih.gov/download/).
 To improve initial startup time, the parsed XML data together with models are serialized to disk and these serialized data are used in subsequent runs of the application.

 ### Build
 To build the application use `mvn compile` in root directory of the project.
-LSI model initialization uses single value decomposition that is  reasons computed using C library [svds-C](https://github.com/THU-numbda/svds-C) available on GitHub for performance.
+LSI model initialization uses single value decomposition that is computed using C library [svds-C](https://github.com/THU-numbda/svds-C) available on GitHub for performance reasons.
 To use LSI model, [./svds_run_AMD.c](./svds_run_AMD.c) file needs to be compiled against [svds-C](https://github.com/THU-numbda/svds-C) before running the PubMed Search.

 ### Run
 Project needs to be run on JDK 21 or newer.
 To run the application use:`mvn exec:java -Dexec.args="arg0 arg1 arg2"` in root directory of the project.